quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 - 4:30  PM: Done the changes in **PR #205**.
 Giving a unique attribute to the `AxesGroup` in order to identify it `onKeyDown`.
 - 5:45  PM: Done with closing some merged PR's.
 - 7:00  PM: Removing the `sceneReady` event listeners `onKeyUp`, commit done.
 But how to remove the listener on switching to `2D` ? (**#201**)
+- 9:00  PM: I am removing the sceneReady componentLoaded componentRemoved event listeners onKeyUp, but how to remove them when I switch to 2D.
+Additionally, I have checked using `jQ._data( document, "events");`.
+To check all the events that are attached to the document.<br>
+On every switch from 2D to 3D increases the sceneReady listeners by 10, why is that ?

 ## **Tuesday: Februrary 6**
 - 9:20  AM: Signed In.